Have questions about our theology or background?

 Exegesis

-• while we aren’t majoring on particular theological ideas, we are very concerned that students handle the text properly.
+• While we aren’t majoring on particular theological ideas, we are very concerned that students handle the text properly.
 It’s a teacher’s job to show what’s in the text (exegesis), not read their own ideas into it (eisegesis).
 We often see women teach true things that are not found in the text.
 Though they didn’t teach any heresy, they still didn’t handle the text correctly.
 We will major on this in the program.

 Excellent Communication Skills

-• this is one of the most overlooked areas of Bible teaching.
+• This is one of the most overlooked areas of Bible teaching.
 But becoming a better communicator serves listeners.
 It helps us consider others as more important than ourselves.

 Faithfulness > Followers